 So, Russell's proposed relation of images to sensations, and the nature of images, will be the crux of any interpretation of Russell's neutral monism.
 If images, like sensations, were meant to be neutral spacetime events, then Russell had his metaphysics.
 But if they were not (as suggested by a plain reading of the passages wherein they were declared "purely mental"), then it appears Russell was not actually a neutral monist even in 1921, despite his ambitions to that view.
-In some places Russell claimed that images are "radically distinct" from sensations insofar as the former are "not amenable to the laws of physics" (CP8, 287).
-Nevertheless, in other places he claimed that "images and sensations cannot always be distinguished by their intrinsic nature" (AMi, 151).
-What is that supposed to mean exactly?
-Does it imply that they can, sometimes, be distinguished by their intrinsic nature?
-Or does it mean that they can be distinguished in some other way?
+In some places Russell claimed that images are "radically distinct" from sensations insofar as the former are "not amenable to the laws of physics" (CP8, 287).39 Nevertheless, in other places he claimed that "images and sensations cannot always be distinguished by their intrinsic nature" (AMi, 151).40 What is that supposed to mean exactly?
+Does it imply that they can, sometimes, be distinguished in some other way?
 Or does it mean that Russell had changed his mind about the nature of images from 1919 to 1921?
-For even
+For even the most careful readers of Russell, these passages present something of a puzzle.41